wildthinkslaboratory/blog-kit/_pages/calculus/rectangle1.md

 # :::: clue2
 # --partialborder
-We can use a rectangle to represent the distance traveled.
+We can use a rectangle to show how distance is related to rate and time.
 $$\text{distance} = \text{rate} \times \text{time}$$
 [next](:=show3=true)
 # --partialborder
 # ::::

 # :::: clue1
-# --aliceblue
+# --partialborder
 A rectangle is a great way to represent a rate of change problem.
 [next](:=show2=true)
-# --aliceblue
+# --partialborder
 # ::::

 # :::: clue3
 # --partialborder
- We can use a rectangle to represent the cost of manufacturing widgets.
+ We can use the area of a rectangle to represent the cost of manufacturing widgets.
  $$\text{cost} = \text{cost per widget} \times \text{number of widgets}$$
  [next](:=show4=true)
 # --partialborder